Erick7451/Sabine-Cluster/README.md

 WOAH!
 Okay!
 This might look like a lot, however, stay with me and you will see that this is very simple information.

 The first column states all the different partitions that the Sabine cluster has.
-To take a better look, lets grab an example of each
+To get a better look, lets grab an example of each
 ```linux
 [eeplater@sabine ~]$ sinfo | (read -r; echo $REPLY; sort -k1,1 -u)
 PARTITION AVAIL TIMELIMIT NODES STATE NODELIST